frankban/django-endless-pagination/doc/multiple_pagination.rst

     {% endblock %}

-The call to *$('#entries').endlessPaginate()* applies Ajax pagination starting from the DOM node with id *entries* and in all sub-nodes.
+The call to *$('#entries').endlessPaginate()* applies Ajax pagination starting from the DOM node with id *entries* and to all sub-nodes.
 This means that *other entries* are left intact.
 Of course you can use any selector supported by jQuery.

-Refer to the :doc:`javascript` for an explanation of other features like calling *$.endlessPaginate()* multiple times in order to customize the behavior of each pagination in a multiple pagination view.
+Refer to the :doc:`javascript` page for an explanation of other features like calling *$.endlessPaginate()* multiple times in order to customize the behavior of each pagination in a multiple pagination view.